Overview

 Children qualified for medical services on the basis of parents’ entitlement.
 If parents have a Medical Card, it generally extends to their dependent children.

-There is a range of children-specific services which are provided for all children free of charge.
+There is a range of child-specific services that are provided for all children free of charge.
 They are provided as part of maternity and infant welfare services.

 Public Health Nurse